Dems lash out at Trump over 3D gun decision, call settlement a 'death warrant'

 The company behind the settlement, Defense Distributed, has defended the move as a First Amendment issue, not a gun rights issue.
 Founder Cody Wilson told The Washington Post that the controversy is about access to information.

-Fox News’ Chad Pergram, Anne Ball James Rogers and The Associated Press contributed to this report.
+Fox News’ Chad Pergram, Anne Ball, James Rogers and The Associated Press contributed to this report.